Updated January 27, 2021

 If someone is interested in renting the property, make sure that you share what steps are next.
 Have some flyers handy as well to help keep your property top of mind.
-Remember, a lot of people will be looking at multiple properties and the easier you make it for the to apply for your property the better chance they will.
-Use an online rental application and provide the information they need to apply to the property.
-If you need to follow up with interested applicants, be sure you do so in a timely manner.
-A quick phone call, text, or email can help remind potential leads to fill out your application.
-Investing time in follow-up is a worthwhile endeavor as the more applicants you have, the better pool you have to select from.
+Remember, many people will be looking at multiple properties, and the easier you make it for them to apply for your property, the better chance they will.
+Use an online rental application and provide the information they need to apply.

-TurboTenant is revolutionizing the rental process by providing savvy landlords with cutting-edge technology that’s intuitive, powerful, fast and free.
-Through one-click online rental marketing, fully integrated tenant screening, customizable property websites and online rent payments, TurboTenant is changing the way landlords manage property.
-Sign up for Landlords Sign Up Today To Use TurboTenant
+TurboTenant revolutionizes the rental process by providing savvy landlords with cutting-edge technology that’s intuitive, powerful, fast, and free.
+Through one-click online rental marketing, fully integrated tenant screening, customizable listing websites, and online rent payments, TurboTenant changes the way landlords manage the property.